Health Care Compliance Certificate Program

 Are you considering a master’s degree in law or a graduate certificate to take your career to the next level?
-Our Master of Studies in Law online program is designed for professionals seeking to enhance their careers with a versatile alternative to the traditional three-year JD.
+Pitt Law’s Master of Studies in Law online program is designed for professionals seeking to enhance their careers with a versatile alternative to the traditional three-year JD degree.
 The certificate programs are ideal for those who are not currently looking to pursue a master’s degree.

 Complete the form to get a program brochure for Pitt Law’s Online MSL plus your chosen specialization, or your chosen certificate program, delivered to your inbox.

 Objectives of the Health Care Compliance Certificate Program